-The Restricted Pension Fund relates to the deficit on the Local Government Pension Scheme.
+The Restricted Pension Fund relates to the surplus on the Local Government Pension Scheme.

-The Restricted Fixed Asset Fund represents fixed assets funded by capital grants and assets transferred on conversion to an Academy.
+The Restricted Fixed Asset Fund represents fixed assets funded by capital grants and assets transferred on conversion to an Academy less CIF loans owing.

-Under the funding agreement with the Secretary of State, the Academy trust was not subject to a limit on the GAG that it could carry forward at 31 August 2021.
+Under the funding agreement with the Secretary of State, the Academy trust was not subject to a limit on the GAG that it could carry forward at 31 August 2022.

 The Academy's support staff are entitled to membership of the Local Government Pension Scheme.
-The Academy's share of the Scheme's assets has been assessed by the Scheme's Actuary (FRS102 valuation) as at 31 August 2021 to be less than its liabilities in the Scheme, and consequently the Academy Balance Sheet shows a net liability of £1,038,000, compared with a net liability of £825,000 at 1 September 2020.
+The Academy's share of the Scheme's assets has been assessed by the Scheme's Actuary (FRS102 valuation) as at 31 August 2022 to be more than its liabilities in the Scheme.
+This has not been recognised on the basis that the balance is not deemed to be recoverable through reduced contributions in the future or through refunds from the plan.
+Consequently the Academy Balance Sheet shows a nil balance, compared with a net liability of £1,038,000 at 1 September 2021.